 - xv) Council Elections Fund A sum of £30k is being set aside each year towards the costs of the District Elections. - xvi) Homelessness Service under-spends are held in this reserve to meet future homelessness needs. - xvii) Renewal Reserve This is a saving account for specific purposes, based on the average annual amount required e.g. for the cost of CRB checks.
 The balance on the reserve as at 1 April 2012 was £38k. - xviii) Performance Reward Grant The Council had unspent Performance Reward Grant monies of £255k at 31 March 2012.
 These were transferred to this reserve to be utilised on future East Kent working and empty properties.
-The monies held in this reserve will therefore be used to minimise the demands on the General Fund, while remaining in line with the original aims of the grant. - xix) Maritime Reserve A sum of £710k is held in this reserve as at 1 April 2012 to support improvement works at the Port and Harbour and for income protection/maximisation works. - xx) Pensions Reserve Savings on pensions costs have been set aside in this reserve to meet any additional costs that may arise as a result of future actuarial valuations. - value value - xxii) East Kent Services The year-end surplus fro 2012/13 of East Kent Services was set aside in this reserve which the Council holds as accountable body. - xxiii) New Homes Bonus Allocations of New Homes Bonus have been set aside in this reserve to support one-off projects.
+The monies held in this reserve will therefore be used to minimise the demands on the General Fund, while remaining in line with the original aims of the grant. - xix) Maritime Reserve A sum of £710k is held in this reserve as at 1 April 2012 to support improvement works at the Port and Harbour and for income protection/maximisation works. - xx) Pensions Reserve Savings on pensions costs have been set aside in this reserve to meet any additional costs that may arise as a result of future actuarial valuations. - xxi) VAT Reserve Monies received in respect of the Council's VAT Fleming claim were put into this reserve.
+If the Council were to breach its partial exemption VAT limit, the potential cost to the Council would be between £400k and £500k.
+The Council is currently very close to this limit and therefore there is a real risk that this money may be required.
+A sum of £422k is currently in this reserve. - xxii) East Kent Services The year-end surplus fro 2012/13 of East Kent Services was set aside in this reserve which the Council holds as accountable body. - xxiii) New Homes Bonus Allocations of New Homes Bonus have been set aside in this reserve to support one-off projects.
 An annual draw down of £185k has been agreed to support the events and floral grants budgets. - xxiv) Housing Intervention This reserve is held to support the associated one-off costs (e.g. Compulsory Purchase Orders) of the housing intervention project.